amehlhase316/memoranda/DeliverableX.md

 ## 2: During the Sprint
 > Fill out the Meeting minutes during your Sprint and keep track of things.
-Update your Quality policies weekly, as explained in the lectures and in the Quality Policy documents.
+Update your Quality policies when needed, as explained in the lectures and in the Quality Policy documents on Canvas.
 I would also advise you to already fill out the Contributions section (End of sprint) as you go, to create less work at the end.

-### Meeting minutes (Daily Scrum):
+### Meeting minutes of your Daily Scrums (3 per week, shoudl not take longer than 10 minutes):
 > Add as many rows as needed and fill out the table.
-(Travis CI starts with Sprint 3, not needed before that)
+(Burndown starts with Sprint 2 and Travis CI starts with Sprint 3, not needed before that)

 | Date  | Attendees  |Minutes   | Burndown Info | TravisCI info | Additional Info  |
 |---|---|---|---|--|--|